devowoney/glonet/website/README.md

-# GLONET: Mercator Ocean's AI system
+# GLONET: Mercator's End-to-End Neural Forecasting System

 GLONET is a neural-network ocean system developed by [Mercator Ocean international](https://www.mercator-ocean.eu/) as part of the [EDITO-ModelLab project](https://edito-modellab.eu/).